 Maximizing the size of the hitter’s contact area increases productivity because timing does not have to be perfect.

 The expanded contact area serves to improve overall timing.
 For example, with a larger margin of error, the hitter can be slightly late, making solid contact towards the front knee.
 Or, if the hitter is somewhat early, solid contact occurs out in front of the front foot.
-Thus, timing improves even though the upswing may take a little longer than a short to the ball, A to B, linear hand path.
+Thus, timing improves even though the upswing is a little longer (in distance) than a short to the ball, linear hand path.

 - Maximizes power.